 Compare liberal arts and related degrees

-Now accepting students for winter 2017.
-Classes start Jan.
-9.
+Now accepting students for spring 2017.
+Classes start April 3.

 OSU's online sociology degree program explores the study of human society, social forces and social interaction.
 As a sociology major you will study how human values and community are shaped by class, gender and ethnic differences, and learn about abstract social forces such as modernization and globalization.